rajan8446/Crypto-Tracker/README.md

 # Crypto-Tracker
-You can track Cyrpto coins here
+You can track Crypto coins here